Essentials of Software-as-a-Service (SaaS) Business

-Course starts with absolute basics - defining what SaaS is, and how this field emerged.
-The course will later on proceed to advanced topics such as Business Metrics or Lean Start-Up Approach as these belong under SaaS-specific business strategies.
+The course starts with absolute basics - defining what SaaS is, and how this field emerged.
+The course will, later on, proceed to advanced topics such as Business Metrics or Lean Start-Up Approach as these belong under SaaS-specific business strategies.

 At the breakthrough of millennium the so-called “DotCom Era“ occurred.
 As a side effect, many Information Technology (IT) companies had created an investments bubble and when it burst, the whole industry faced a crisis.
 IT vendors needed a new business models to regain the trust of investors.
 The SaaS field was naturally created and gradually specified since then.

 In the Software as a Service (SaaS) model, the vendor owns and operates the application and the database, owns or leases the hardware, and manages security and upgrades.
 The customer owns the data and accesses the application via the internet with a web browser, usually for a peruser subscription fee.
 Pure SAAS vendors prohibit access to the code base for customization and instead offer configuration.